KangOxford/DensePacker/README.md

 length and orientation.
 * We do not make any assumptions concerning the orientation of the box here.
 A commonly used choice for variable-box-shape simulations is to have one of the box vectors along the x axis, another vector in the positive part of the xy-plane, and the third in the z > 0 half space.

+# Gym environment
+### Cell_gym
+  We firstly concentrate on a subproblem in which particles are fixed (both centroid and orientation) with adaptive cell.
+* Objective function: the volume of cell (should be minized)
+* Action space (12 variables): three sets of euler angle (for the rotation of cell vectors) + vector lengths
+* Observation space: particle info (scaled coordinate + quaternion + aspherical shape) + three cell vectors
+* (!!!)
+Reward function: The reduction in the volume of cell could possibly arisen from increasing overlap in the packing.